-All biotechnology operations that send their wastewater to the King County sewer system need to follow the same regulations and best management practices for managing their wastewater.
+All biotechnology operations that send their wastewater to the King County sewer system need to follow the same regulations and best management practices as described in the Laboratory Waste Management Guide for managing their wastewater.

 Some operations also need formal authorization to send their wastewater to the sewer.